 This calendar was painted on plaster with the letter A painted red to indicate the start of the week.
 The months are arranged in 13 columns.
 January, on the left, begins on day "A" and ends on day "E".
 At the bottom of each column are large Roman numerals showing the number of days in that month.
 The far right hand column is the 13th, , intercalary month.
 Additional letters appear beside the week-day letters.
 These indicated what sort of business could or could not be conducted on that day.

 All examples of Julian fasti, or calendars, date from the time of Augustus15(63 B.C. – 14 A.D.) to Tiberius (42 B.C. – 37 A.D.)
-If the assumption is correct that Saturday is the Bible Sabbath because the weekly cycle was not interrupted at the calendar change from Julian to Gregorian, than this should be easily proven from the early Julian calendars still in existence.
+If the assumption is correct that Saturday is the Bible Sabbath because the weekly cycle was not interrupted at the calendar change from Julian to Gregorian, then this should be easily proven from the early Julian calendars still in existence.
 An example of a Julian fasti is preserved on these stone fragments and provides the second, confirming piece of the puzzle in establishing the truth of calendar history.
 The eight-day week is clearly discernible on them verifying that the eight-day week was still in use by the Romans during and immediately following the life of Christ.

 Julian 8-day calendar